VlabDevNITK/exp-dml-callsign/experiment/aim.md

-To acquire the ability to receive and understand Morse code transmissions of numbers.
+Familiarising with the concept of call signs in HAM radio and their international allocation.
+Developing the ability to recognize and identify call signs from different countries/regions.